kazuto-abe/Unit2/Moon_project.md

 ![compsci_ia_sketch](https://user-images.githubusercontent.com/60457723/104018955-060d2580-51fe-11eb-8dcb-501ddcd9442e.jpg)

 ### Sucess Criteria

 - The product allows the user to enter messages in English and send messages in Morse Code.
-- The product contains all the alphabet and numbers
+- The product contains all the alphabet
 - The product contains special commands like send and delete
-- The display uses maximum 1 LED, 1 LCD and 2 buttons.
+- The product uses maximum 1 LED, 1 LCD and 2 buttons.
+- The product must provide the table instructions for the users.

 ## Criteria B: Design